Tinnitus - Ringing in the Ear

 What Should You Do If You Have Tinnitus?

-- Consult an audiologist to help evaluate tinnitus and develop your management program.
+Consult one of our audiologists at Hart Hearing & Balance Centers in Rochester to help evaluate tinnitus and develop your management program.

 *Information gathered from The American Academy of Audiology.
 More information can be found at www.audiology.org.